The Structure Of Oboe Reeds: The Relationship Of The Parts

 - by Kathy Sheinhouse

 There is no hard and fast rule about much of anything related to oboe reed making, unless you are a beginner just learning the basics.
 Cookie cutter approaches and strict templates don't cut it because there are too many variables in cane strength, density, gouge and shape.
 The truth is that every dimension, material and scrape is part of a dynamic relationship within the parts of the reed.
 I once asked a prominent oboe player and reed maker to share her oboe reed dimensions.
-She refused to do so, as did her elite teacher with her, because every action has a reaction, nothing is assured, and the balance of the parts are the important ways to ensure a finished professional oboe reed result.
+She refused to do so, as did her elite teacher.
+To them every action has a reaction, nothing is assured, and the balance of the parts are the important ways to ensure a finished professional oboe reed result.
 Here are three examples of relationships to think about:

 1) If managing aperture is an issue, lengthen the blank to close the aperture, and shorten the blank to open it (typically we are talking about millimeter differences between 72 and 73 mm).
+Also consider cane diameter.
+Larger cane diameters promote smaller apertures.
+Smaller cane diameters promote larger apertures.

 3) If response is an issue and you thin the tip, shoulders or rails, the pitch is likely to drop, and you may need to clip the tip to raise it.
 If the tip is already short, you will have to find a different solution.